hydrastro/astrx/README.md

    attribute.
 3. Tables should be normalized when possible.
 We do not fear joins.
 4. Remember that ten fast queries are better than a slow query.
+5. Tables must have a primary key and its attributes shouldn't be duplicated.
-5. Verbosity is apprecciated.
+6. Verbosity is appreciated.
 This rule applies also to the code.
+7. Properly done joins are better than multiple queries.
+8. Views are appreciated when there are more than two joins.

+### Architecture and Constraints

+There are some constraints in this project.
+The way the class are named and loaded, their configuration methods The way templates are named, the way the pages are internationalized etc.
+Here below will be listed all the "constraints" in a short list.
+Each constraint is explained more in depth in other sections of this file.

 ### Injector (and Config)